balena-io-experimental/balena-migrate/README.md

 Please note that for the migdb scripts to work, the following conditions need to apply:

 * migdb-migrate will use the balena-cli to pre-register devices.
 The balena-cli needs to be installed on the host running migdb-migrate.
-The balena-cli either needs to be logged in with an appropriate user or a valid api token for login needs to be provided using the ```MIG_BALENA_TOKEN``` option.
+The balena-cli either needs to be logged in with an appropriate user or a valid api token or login credentials need to be provided using the ```MIG_BALENA_TOKEN``` option.
 * migdb-migrate needs to be able to establish a ssh connection to the target devices.
 * Using a password to establish the ssh connection is not encouraged.
 Your password might be stored unencrypted in config or log files.
 Please use public key authentification instead.
 * If you do use password authentification,  **migdb-migrate** will attempt to use the **sshpass** utility that needs to be installed prior to using **migdb-migrate** with the --passwd option.